iluvjava/Maths/Notebook 2.0/AMATH 584/Eigen Decomp (Hessenberg Transform).md

 	* Preserving similarity transform during the process.
 * Iteratively reduce the Hessenberg form into a diagonal form.

+**How is it Interpreted?**

+* It's interpreted via its algorithmic applications.

+> The Hessenberg formation links to another important idea, the Krylov Subspace via Arnoldi iterations, and Lancosz Algorithm.
+> This serves as a major exploits for both algorithmic approaches for eigendecomposition and iterative method that solves sparse system.

 ---

 ### **Hessenberg Upper Triangular Form**